marcortiz11/stable-diffusion-interactive/README.md

 ![Alt text](./images_readme/step4_selection.png)

 #### Optional: Run without interface
 You can also run the code without a graphical interface.
-To do so, please execute the script in `./src/ai/inference.py`.
+To do so, please execute the script in `./src/ai/pix2pix_pipeline.py` to execute the PIX2PIX model.

+I also provided another diffusion model called Stable Diffusion XL that can be run without GUI, and it's supposed to give better results.
+Execute the `./src/ai/SDXL_pipeline.py` script to run the Stable Diffusion XL model.

 ## Room for improvement
 Here I list some improvements that could be done to the project: